MaxMax-embedded/jkbms_hardware_reverse_engineering/README.md

 PCB based transformer in use for the galvanic isolation to allow the supply voltage of the microcontroller to float with the cell voltage that is currently switched to that ground potential.
 The working principle and control scheme are not clear yet

+It looks like there are two switching regulators next to the PCB transformer.
+The lower one is used to generate the 3V3? supply for the uCs, Shift registers and EEPROM

 ##Current Sensing and Low Side Battery Switch

 There are THT resistors mounted next to a mosfet which may hint to a soft start/precharge functionality?
-There are saveral R001 Resistors which seem to be used as shunts for current measurement
+There are saveral R001 Resistors which seem to be used as shunts for current measurement One Side of the bidirectional switches is directly controlled by BAT+

+##Power on Button
+The Power on Button is powered by the same DCDC powering the current sense IC/co processor and connected to PA1 of the CH32 via an optocoupler for isolation.